Nomination Process

 Frequently Asked Questions

 Complete a Nomination Form online by January 1.
 To submit a nomination, nominators must first create an account, and once created they will be directed to the portal where they can submit nominations.
 If you have already created an account, you can access the portal directly via this link.
 Please note: You will not be able to save your progress on a nomination.
-To aid in preparing your nomination, we have created this document with the questions you will be asked to answer as part of the nomination process.

 Please help the Torch Scholars Committee view your nominees as individuals by providing a frank and detailed assessment of their strengths and needs.
 This information will be treated confidentially and used only for the purposes of evaluating the applicant’s appropriateness for our program and Northeastern.
 You may nominate one or more students for the program.